 On completion of the course, you should have built on your current knowledge of the care involved in treating patients with a childhood cancer.

-Course leader Helen Blundell, clinical facilitator for paediatric oncology
+Course leader Louise Perryman & Nicola Larcombe, clinical facilitators for paediatric oncology

-Other faculty member Leigh Shaw, senior sister, Piam Brown ward
+Other faculty member Helen Blundell, senior sister, Piam Brown ward